makeralchemy/stop-action-movie-maker/README.md

 ***delete-frame-set.py*** will delete all the files associated with a movie created by *stop-action-recorder.py*.

+***repeat-first-frame.py*** will add extra first frames to the beginning of the movie.
+This makes the first frame display longer when playing the movie with *stop-action-player.py* or when making a mp4 with *make-mpeg.py*.

+***repeat-last-frame.py*** will add extra last frames to the end of the movie.
+This makes the last frame display longer when playing the movie with *stop-action-player.py* or when making a mp4 with *make-mpeg.py*.

 The stop action movie recorder, player, and the mpeg maker are written for python 2.7.x.

 ## Usage Instructions